Dave Halley

 He played at club level for the Bradford Bulls and the Wakefield Trinity Wildcats in the Super League, and the Keighley Cougars in Championship 1.
 Halley won the Bradford Bulls' 2009 Player of the Year award.

 Background

 A product of the Bradford Academy, Halley is renowned for his tremendous pace and acceleration and was a firm favourite of the Bradford fans.

-Fastest Man competition

-He came third behind Darren Albert, in the Fastest Man in Rugby League competition in 2005.
-He was entered into the 2009 event.